memoriilane/Color3/README.md

 # Color3
-A Color library, written in Lua.
+A color library, written in Lua.

 ## Features
 * Create new Color3